lambdaxymox/cgwavefront_obj/README.md

 ## Introduction
 The `wavefront-obj` library is a library for working with Wavefront OBJ files.
-Wavefront OBJ is a file format that represents three-dimensional meshes.
-In particular, the library parses and represents Wavefront OBJ files.
+Wavefront OBJ is a file format that represents three-dimensional meshes and material data.
+In  particular, the library parses and represents Wavefront OBJ and MTL files.
 It presently supports polygonal geometry only.
-Any file containing free-form geometry elements will be rejected.
+Any file containing free-form geometry elements will be rejected by the parser.
 For specific details on the grammar, see the `GRAMMAR.md` file.
 For information on the file format, the `docs` directory contains a copy of the format specification.

 ### What Is The Wavefront OBJ Format For?
 The Wavefront OBJ format's purpose is to load and store geometry assets for